arq5x/gemini/docs/content/tools.rst

 - Remove candidates where an affected from the same family does NOT share the same het pair.
 - Sites are automatically phased by transmission when parents are present in order to remove false positive candidates.

-Candidate Trios Under these rules:
+we prioritize with these rules:

 ===   ===      ====      =========   ========   ================================================
 mom   dad      kid       phaseable   priority   notes